-But higher costs don’t necessarily translate to better results.
+In addition, while health care in the U.S. is expensive, higher medical costs don’t necessarily translate to better results.
 According to a study by the Kaiser Family Foundation, the U.S. lags behind several other wealthy nations on several measures, such as health coverage, life expectancy and disease burden, which measures longevity and quality of life.
 However, the U.S. has improved in giving more healthcare access for people in worse health, and healthcare cost growth has slowed somewhat.

 Conditions aren’t uniform across the U.S., though.
-To determine where Americans receive the best and worst health care, WalletHub compared the 50 states and the District of Columbia across 40 measures of cost, accessibility and outcome.
-Read on for our findings, expert insight on the future of American health care and a full description of our methodology.
+To determine where Americans receive the best and worst health care, WalletHub compared the 50 states and the District of Columbia across 44 measures of cost, accessibility and outcome.

 States with Best Health Care Systems